isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 * If there is a disagreement over the Notification for Relief, either party may also make an application to the Assessors for a determination on the case.
 Please click on [link](/covid19-relief/application-for-assessor) for further information on the application process and relevant forms.

-**i.
+**j.
 My landlord terminated my lease / evicted me before the Act commenced.
 Does the Act apply to me?**

 * Part 2 of the [Act](https://sso.agc.gov.sg/act/covid19tma2020){:target="_blank"} on Temporary Relief for Inability to Perform Contracts commenced on 20 April 2020.
 It does not apply to terminations or evictions that occurred before that date.

 * If you believe that your landlord has breached the terms of the tenancy agreement, please seek legal advice.

-**j.
+**k.
 I wish to terminate my lease or licence early, without having to forfeit my security deposit or without being liable for the remaining term of the lease or licence.
 Does the Act assist me?**

 * The Act does not change the terms of your contract with your landlord.
 If the contract provides for charges or other fees for early termination, you will still be liable to pay these charges and fees to your landlord as provided under the contract, unless you and your landlord agree otherwise.